Galkon/pokepocket-save-recovery/README.md

 - Interacting with files and decoding them happens in the main process
 - The window gets access to IPC functionality via preloading + ContextBridge
 - Grab the .sav block data from the .sta file of choice
-- Decode it and preview the data in it to see it's integrity
+- Decode it and preview the data in it (character name, gender, pokemon team)
 - Export it to .sav file

-### Limitations
+## Limitations
-- Currently only supports Gen 3 (S/R/E + FR/LG)
+- Currently only supports Gen 3 (R/S/E + FR/LG)
 - Currently only tested with English game save states
   - It should find the save block for any gen 3 game regardless of language, but it is untested.